 Videobots – A definitive guide

-Slowly but surely, companies both big and small are exploring this new technology with their own approaches resulting in unique applications ranging from VR entertainment to career guidance.
+Slowly but surely, companies both big and small are exploring this new technology with their own approaches.
+This is resulting in unique applications ranging from VR entertainment to career guidance.

-What are videobots, and how are they different from chatbots?
+What are video bots, and how are they different from chatbots?
 What are their various applications?
 Who are some videobot players to look out for in the near future?

 What is a videobot?

-A videobot is a software program for simulating intelligent, intuitive and interactive conversations with human users using artificial intelligence.
+A videobot is a software program for simulating intelligent, intuitive, and interactive conversations with human users using artificial intelligence.
 Users interact with videobots via a conversational interface through written or spoken text.

 The need for contextual communication

-When we interact with technology, the nature of communication is always decided by the technology itself.
+The nature of communication is always decided by the technology itself.
 We work with it and help it realize our needs in a way that it can understand so that we get what we want.

 For instance, when you want to Google some information you use the right set of keywords to get exactly the results you need – even though they may not make sense as a sentence.

 You can just talk.
 Indeed, we do select the right words for the right circumstances even with adults, but there is no need to carefully present our communication so that the other party understands it.

 Chatbots have been and are doing this well, but they lack the personalization that videobots offer.
 Imagine talking to a software robot and then a real person in a video chat.
-It’s easy to realize that the experiences differ as night and day.
+It’s easy to realize that the experiences differ like night and day.

 With language (and voice) as the interface, the user experience is more convenient.
-An old person need not seek the help of someone else to press the right buttons on their apps; they can simply talk to it and feel like they just had a face to face conversation with someone.
+An old person need not seek the help of someone else to press the right buttons on their apps; they can simply talk to it and feel like they just had a face-to-face conversation with someone.
 Exciting, right?

 Want to see a videobot in action and use it?
-Here you go.

 You can also use the world’s largest library of videobots (for career guidance) here.

-There are the basic chatbots and then there are chatbots with AI brains.
-With customers wanting to converse with chatbots that understand natural language, enthusiasts are making every attempt to create a bot that is rich in AI – Enthusiasts can now take advantage of sources like Api.ai to build chatbots with AI brains.
+Customers want to converse with chatbots that understand natural language, enthusiasts are making every attempt to create a bot that is rich in AI – Enthusiasts can now take advantage of sources like Api.ai to build chatbots with AI brains.

 Services that can be leveraged to build a bot include:

-● Microsoft bot frameworks
+- Microsoft bot frameworks

-● IBM’s Watson
+- IBM’s Watson

-● Octane AI
+- Octane AI

 What are chatbots built for?

 In essence, chatbots must understand the intent of the user.
-There is a need to infuse intelligent quotient into the bot.
+There is a need to infuse an intelligent quotient into the bot.
 Let us take the case of a user asking a bot to suggest the best place for eating.

-● Microsoft LUIS
+- Microsoft LUIS

 WHAT ARE THE DESIGN ELEMENTS TO BE USED?

-Get Started Button – This is an intuitive feature prompting the user to set the bot into action.
+- Get Started Button – This is an intuitive feature prompting the user to set the bot into action.
 A chatbot built for Facebook Messenger cannot do without this feature.

 - Quick Reply – A user can make use of this feature as a response button.
 Tapping quick reply, a user can send his response message to the bot.

 - Persistent Menu – A user can make use of this feature to steer his way to another portion of the bot that is not readily available.

 These are some of the popular elements that can pave the way for an enriching bot experience.
 It is ideal to pick the best feature to suit the purpose, moment and above all user needs.